 - Notice of Funding Opportunity (NOFO) for Fiscal Year (FY) 2023 Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-24 CFR part 578;

-FY 2023 CoC Application Navigational Guide;
+- 24 CFR part 578; FY 2023 CoC Application Navigational Guide;

-Section 3 Resources;
+- Section 3 Resources;

 - PHA Crosswalk; and

 - Frequently Asked Questions

-4 A-1.
+4A-1.
 New DV Bonus Project Applications.
 NOFO Section I.B.3.I.

 Did your CoC submit one or more new project applications for DV Bonus Funding?
 Yes

-4,4 n-1a.
+4A-1a.
 DV Bonus Project Types.

 NOFO Section I.B.3.I.

 Select yes or no in the chart below to indicate the type(s) of new DV Bonus project(s) your CoC included in its FY 2023 Priority Listing.

 Project Type

 1. SSO Coordinated Entry No

--
+2. PH-RRH or Joint TH and PH-RRH Component Yes

-to view questions 4A-2, 4A-2a. and 4A-2b.
+You must click "Save" after selecting Yes for element 1 SSO Coordinated Entry to view questions 4A-2, 4A-2a. and 4A-2b.

-Assessing Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects Your CoC's Geographic Area. n NOFO Section I.B.3.I.(1)(c) 1.
-Enter the number of survivors that need housing or services: 24,346 2.
+Assessing Need for New PH-RRH and Joint TH and PH-RRH Component DV Bonus Projects in Your CoC's Geographic Area.
+NOFO Section I.B.3.I.(1)(c)

+1. Enter the number of survivors that need housing or services: 24,346 2.
 Enter the number of survivors your CoC is currently serving: 6,123 3.
 Unmet Need: 18,223